 Stella Trainor, Director

-Stella joined the GHS board in 2024.
+Stella joined the Georgina Historical Society board in 2024.
 Stella and her family spent summers here for many years before becoming permanent residents.
 An avid gardener, Stella’s varied interests also include photography, art, cooking and literature.

 Robert Holden, Director & Editor of the GHS Newsletter